whylabs/whylogs/examples/sagemaker_whylabs_example/readme.md

 ## TL;DR

-Create a conda environment using the [environment.yml](environment.yml) file and activate it then run [the example notebook](sagemaker_whylabs.ipynb).
+Create a conda environment using the [environment.yml](environment.yml) file and activate it then run [the example notebook](sagemaker_whylabs.ipynb) while inside of this folder.